cuter-testing/cuter/README.md

 CutEr provides more API functions that also come with options that control the concolic execution of Erlang programs.
 These will be explained in a set of forthcoming tutorials.
-In the meantime, you can find out about them by browsing the source code of CutEr.
+In the meantime, you can find out about them by the command:

+    ./cuter --help

+and by browsing the source code of CutEr.

 Have fun with the tool!